 Clears heat externally, benefits the skin, reduces inflammation and irritation.
 Promotes tissue repair, and moistens Yin–Use aloe for any skin irritation or injury, especially those that are dry, red and hot.
 Use it for bee stings, bug bites, eczema, sores, scrapes, cold sores, ulcers, dry skin, sun burns, acne, rashes, dry scalp, athlete’s foot, bleeding gums, gingivitis, dry and cracked heels.
 You’re getting the picture.
 Shellac it on and once it’s absorbed reapply if necessary.

-Clears heat in internally, reduces inflammation and irritation in the sinuses, Stomach, Intestines and Lungs–Aloe’s cold nature means it pulls out heat and inflammation.
+Clears heat in internally, reduces inflammation and irritation in the sinuses, Stomach, Intestines and Lungs-–Aloe’s cold nature means it pulls out heat and inflammation.
 Use it internally for constipation, peptic ulcers, chronic constipation or hot diarrhea, IBS, Crohn’s, acid reflux and burning or gnawing sensations in the stomach or on the tongue.
-It is also very helpful with chronic asthma and inflammation in the sinuses.
+It is also very helpful with chronic asthma and inflammation in the sinuses and in the treatment of summer heat or heat exhaustion.
 Dosing is about 1/2-1 tablespoon in 8 oz of water 1-2 x a day.

 Nourishes Yin and moistens dryness–If there is heat, it will dry up Yin (fluids).
 The longer the heat persists the drier one will become, whether this is a small area of flesh like a rash or systemic situation.
 Aloe may be a good addition for your treatment.